lmspann/lmspann.github.io/README.md

 development life cycle that excites me the most.
 Exciting may be a strong word, but doing research and creating comprehensive documentation for diverse stakeholder audiences gives me the opportunity to learn new technologies like a writer.

-The intersection of my professional experience, solution implementation consulting, and my personal interst, creative writing, makes technical writing an attractive career path.
+The intersection of my professional experience and personal interest, solution implementation consulting and creative writing, makes technical writing an engaging career path for me.

 ## Purpose
 This website serves as a portfolio for my technical writing projects.
 Below are links to writing samples that I maintain with the GitHub